7.4 Radio’s Impact on Culture

 Freedom of Speech and Radio Controversies

 While the First Amendment of the U.S. Constitution gives radio personalities the freedom to say nearly anything they want on the air without fear of prosecution (except in cases of obscenity, slander, or incitement of violence, which Chapter 15 “Media and Government” will discuss in greater detail), it does not protect them from being fired from their jobs when their controversial comments create a public outrage.
-Many talk radio hosts, such as Howard Stern, push the boundaries of acceptable speech to engage listeners and boost ratings, but sometimes radio hosts push too far, unleashing a storm of controversy.
+Many talk radio hosts, such as Howard Stern, push the boundaries of acceptable speech to engage listeners and boost ratings.
+Still, sometimes radio hosts push too far, unleashing a storm of controversy.

 Making (and Unmaking) a Career out of Controversy